xarvh/exalted-cypher-system/mundane-abilities.md

-Athletics (can be used for Defense rolls in combat)
+Athletics (can be used for Dodge rolls in combat)

 Bureaucracy

-Combat (can be used for Initiative, Attack and Defense rolls in combat)
+Combat (can be used for initiative, Attack and Parry rolls in combat)

 Craft